Frequently Asked Questions

 A full booth is 16 feet (2 8 foot sections).
 A half booth is 8 feet.

 Yes.
-This year we are allowing 2 vendors to timeshare a seasonal booth.
+We are allow 2 vendors to timeshare a seasonal booth.
 The vendors will submit a schedule of dates each will be at the market no later than May 1st.
-Full payment for the booth is required at the time of registration, however (by March 15th).
+Full payment for the booth is required at the time of registration, however.

 The market is open from 11:00am to 3:00pm.
 We are very strict that you do not break down before 3:00pm.
 We have informed the public that we are open until 3pm, and we need to honor that statement.